-The following section contains the House of Quality (HoQ) developed by the CRs and ERs.
+Appendix A contains the House of Quality (HoQ) developed by the CRs and ERs.
 The CRs are given a weight and are then transformed to ERs.
 The ERs are then assigned to target and tolerance values.
-These values can be seen in the HoQ.
+All of these values can be seen in the HoQ.
 The HoQ has helped to team to decide what aspects of the design to concentrate on in order to complete all of the requirements.
-The HoQ can be seen in Table 3 or in Appendix A. According to the HoQ, heat absorption, heat storage, maintenance, and the weight of the solar heater are the four factors that the team must focus on.
+According to the HoQ, heat absorption, heat storage, maintenance, and the weight of the solar heater are the four factors that the team must focus on.